hotdoy/grav-theme-hotdoy/README.md

 ## Need a ✋ ?

-If you need help with theme customization using theme inheritance (the only good way to do it), or if you want to sponsor a feature, PM me and we'll see what can be done! :D
+If you need help with theme customization, setting up theme inheritance (the only good way to do it) or if you want to sponsor a feature, PM me and we'll see what can be done! :D

 ## Can I help?